John Connor: Terminator: Dark Fate

-John appears briefly in Terminator: Dark Fate, which serves as a different sequel to Terminator 2: Judgment Day, portrayed by Jude Collie with CGI facial capture performed by Furlong, ignoring previous sequels without creator James Cameron's involvement.
+John appears briefly in Terminator: Dark Fate, which serves as a direct sequel to Terminator 2: Judgment Day, portrayed by Jude Collie with CGI facial capture performed by Furlong, ignoring previous sequels without creator James Cameron's involvement.
 In the opening scene, set three years after the events of Judgment Day, it is revealed that even though Skynet was erased from existence with Cyberdyne's destruction, it had sent multiple Terminators back to different points in time to kill John.
 He and Sarah are found in Guatemala by a T-800, which then shoots John dead in front of Sarah.

 Though dead and gone, John's legacy continues to play a crucial role in the story.
-In the following years, with its mission fulfilled, the same T-800 develops a form of conscience and takes the name "Carl".
+In the following years, with its mission fulfilled and Skynet no longer existing to give orders, the same T-800 develops a form of conscience and takes the name "Carl".
 It atones for John's death by sending Sarah encrypted messages revealing the location of Skynet's future arriving Terminators, while Sarah takes it upon herself to track down and destroy them to avenge John and ensure that their technology will not be used to rebuild Skynet and John's sacrifice will not be in vain.
 Carl later joins the fight against the Rev-9, a Terminator built by a new A.I. known as Legion.
 The Rev-9 is sent from the future to kill Daniella "Dani" Ramos, who will take John's place as the future leader of the human resistance against machines.
 In the future, Dani tells her army, "There is no fate but what we make for ourselves," as John said to Kyle Reese before sending him back to 1984.
 As Carl and the Rev-9 are destroyed, Carl's final words to Sarah are "for John", therefore atoning for John's death by sacrificing itself.
 Like she did with John, Sarah plans to prepare Dani for the coming battles against Legion, explaining her similar role and quotes to John's in the future.

 Terminator: The Sarah Connor Chronicles

 Thomas Dekker portrays John Connor in the parallel universe television series Terminator: The Sarah Connor Chronicles.
-He is only fifteen years old at the beginning of the show, turning sixteen in the season one finale, and seventeen throughout season two.
+He is fifteen years old at the beginning of the series, turning sixteen in the season one finale, and seventeen throughout season two.
 As the series progresses, John struggles with his feelings for the Terminator Cameron.
-John De Vito plays a young John Connor in two episodes "Queen's Gambit" and "To the Lighthouse".
+John De Vito portrays a young John in the episodes "Queen's Gambit" and "To the Lighthouse".